|

 The second COBOL program will use the copy files created by the first program to insert binary data into a text string and display the text string in a hexadecimal dump format.

 The source code for the CMD file, the JCL member and the COBOL programs is provided and may be modified to fit your environment.
-The COBOL programs will run on an IBM, ZOS Mainframe System or in a Micro Focus environment on WIndows.
+The COBOL programs will run on an IBM, ZOS Mainframe System or in a Micro Focus environment on Windows.

 The intent of this section is to provide a summary of the sub-routines by function and a quick link to the sub-routines within the main program.